Moonlight1P/NetworkAnomaly/README.md

 # NetworkAnomaly
-a network anomaly detection system to identify suspicious traffic patterns and potential security threats.
+A Network anomaly detection system to identify suspicious traffic patterns and potential security threats.